dushaDev/greetify/README.md

 ### 1. Basic Usage

-The simplest implementation checks the time and displays a standard greeting (e.g., "Good Morning") with a default icon.
+The simplest implementation checks the time and displays a standard greeting (e.g., "Good Morning").

 ```dart
 Greetify(